An official website of the United States government

 Minimum requirements:

-• One dedicated 110-volt, properly grounded 20-amp circuit.
-These must be on a public power source (no generators), and should be no more than fifty feet from the stage.
-If an electrical power cord run must be made by the sponsor, it should be with 8 or 10 gauge, 3-conductor, insulated cable.
-These circuits must not contain a “ground fault circuit interrupt” (GFCI) system
+• One dedicated 110-volt, properly grounded 20-amp circuit on a public power source (no generators), more than fifty feet from the stage.
+If an electrical power cord run must be made by the sponsor, it should be with an 8 or 10-gauge, 3-conductor, insulated cable.
+These circuits must not contain a “ground fault circuit interrupt” (GFCI) system.

 • Secure storage area for instrument cases/gear

-• Map/directions and logisitical summary to performance site
+• Map/directions to performance site and logistical summary

 Minimum requirements:

-• 12x12’ clean, dry, level and stable area for performance
+• 30’ x 30’ clean, dry, level and stable area for performance

 • Secure storage area for instrument cases/gear